 To ensure our learners and trainers can maintain a safe 2m social distance, we’re reducing our training room capacity to approximately 35% and we’re enlarging our break-out areas.

-We’ll be sending the updated safety information in our course joining instructions, and have staggered start times for courses to reduce morning pinch points.
+We have staggered start times for courses to reduce morning pinch points.

 On training days

-Working with the NHS: Test and Track
+Working with the NHS: Test and Trace